godotengine/godot-docs/tutorials/rendering/multiple_resolutions.rst

 - Alternatively, if you're targeting high-end devices primarily, set the base window width to ``3840`` and window height to ``2160``.
   This allows you to provide higher resolution 2D assets, resulting in crisper visuals at the cost of higher memory usage and file sizes.
+You'll also want to increase **GUI > Theme > Default Theme Scale** to a value between ``2.0`` and ``3.0`` to ensure UI elements remain readable.

-  Note that this will make non-mipmapped textures grainy on low resolution devices, so make sure to follow the instructions described in :ref:`doc_multiple_resolutions_reducing_aliasing_on_downsampling`.
+  - Note that this will make non-mipmapped textures grainy on low resolution devices, so make sure to follow the instructions described in :ref:`doc_multiple_resolutions_reducing_aliasing_on_downsampling`.

 - Set the stretch mode to ``canvas_items``.
 - Set the stretch aspect to ``expand``.
 This allows for supporting multiple aspect ratios and makes better use of tall smartphone displays (such as 18:9 or 19:9 aspect ratios).